 Special field type to store any digital asset file.
 Most image file types preview inside Salsify, are able to be viewed in catalogs and can be renamed and transformed via Salsify channel exports.
 File types like pdf and other document formats can be stored and downloaded but not previewed.

 All file types can be added to and shared via lightboxes*.

 Most, but not all image types will show a preview inside the Salsify interface and catalogs.
 Image types that can be transformed are:

 *Feature available in select versions of Salsify.
-Contact your Customer Champion or Contact Customer Success for more information or to add to your account.
+Contact your Customer Success Manager or Contact Customer Success for more information or to add to your account.